sebaturen/ROLatam-AccountManager/README.md

 Add the following environment variables:
 ```
 DISCORD_TOKEN=<your discord token>
-ACCOUNT_CHANNEL=<ID of the channel where the bot should post account data>
 ```
 3. Invite the Bot to Your Server
 Use the OAuth2 URL Generator in the developer portal to generate an invite link.